 Di Liang has a Ph.D. in curriculum and instruction from Penn State.
 Di joined the Intensive English Communication Program (IECP) as Assistant Director in 2023.
 He has taught academic English courses and TOEFL, IELTs, and SAT preparation courses in China and the United States.
 He received an master of education degree in foreign language education from the University of Pittsburgh and a bachelor of arts degree in English from Chengdu University of Technology, China.
 Prior to the IECP, Di held roles as an instructor, teacher educator, researcher, and student teacher supervisor in College of Education at Penn State.
 He has also served as an instructor of undergraduate-level Chinese language classes at the University of Pittsburgh.
-Di’s current research interest situates at the intersection of language education, teacher education, and social justice.
+Di’s current research interests include language education, teacher education, linguistic landscape as a pedagogical tool, and curriculum development.

 Selected Publications